-Complaints cannot be accepted anonymously, by fax or telephone.
-A formal complaint is serious, the process takes time and may require all parties travel to a meeting of the Board and provide testimony under oath.
+Complaints CANNOT be accepted anonymously, by fax, telephone, or in person.
+A formal complaint is serious.
+The process takes time and may require all parties to travel to a meeting of the Board and provide testimony under oath.

 The letter of complaint needs to include the following information:

 - The name(s) of the accused individual(s) whom the complaint is to be filed against.

 - Name(s) of any veterinarian(s) or veterinary practice(s) that may have more information or medical records concerning the pet.

 - Detailed account of the complaint/situation including pet's name, age, and breed.